JuliaIBPM/ImmersedLayers.jl/README.md

 The objective of this package is to implement tools to support the solution of partial differential equations in domains with complex geometries.
 These tools include:
 * the tools for regularizing and interpolating data between discretely-represented surfaces and Cartesian grids
-* discrete Heaviside functions that mask the regions interior or exterior of surfaces
+* discrete Heaviside functions that mask the regions interior or exterior to surfaces
 * discrete differential operators that immerse surface data into the grid (i.e., "layers")
 * caches and constructors that can be easily extended to address user-specific problems

-The documentation presents the package in detail and provides several illustrative examples.
+The [documentation](https://JuliaIBPM.github.io/ImmersedLayers.jl/stable) provides several illustrative examples.
+Much of the underlying machinery in this package is based on the [CartesianGrids.jl](https://github.com/JuliaIBPM/CartesianGrids.jl) and [RigidBodyTools.jl](https://github.com/JuliaIBPM/RigidBodyTools.jl) packages.
 At this time, the package only implements these in two spatial dimensions.
 The operators and tools are described in detail in [1], but a summary is given below.

 ## Background